 Making the Case: Why is WERS Needed?

-Currently, the States of California and Nevada are suffering what the USDA calls an exceptional drought.
-Not far behind are states in the Pacific Northwest and the Southwest as well as some areas in the Southeast.
+At any one point in time throughout the year, at least 30 states are in at least a D-0 level drought.
 We may not necessarily know where or when the next drought crisis will occur, but we can monitor its impact.
 At the same time, what if we could predict water use for both new and existing construction?
 What if we could estimate the potential impact of new construction on water treatment needs and storm water?
 Wouldn’t the information generated be of value to planners of municipal infrastructure?
 To design professionals?
 To potential home buyers or current home owners?

 The WERS Program – A New Focus on Water

-The Green Builder® Coalition, in cooperation with Build Green New Mexico (BGNM), Santa Fe Area Home Builders Association (SFAHBA), and members of the City of Santa Fe Water Conservation Committee (SFWCC) have created water modeling software that generates a Water Efficiency Rating Score, or WERS.
+The Green Builder® Coalition, in cooperation with Build Green New Mexico (BGNM), Santa Fe Area Home Builders Association (SFAHBA), and members of the City of Santa Fe Water Conservation Committee (SFWCC) have created water modeling software that generates a Water Efficiency Rating Score (WERS)®.
 The premise is that verified measurement and incentives will increase participation in conservation efforts.

 The initial goal was to integrate the WERS into the BGNM program and use it to document an empirical method of calculating eligibility for water use reduction tax credits.
 In February of 2014, goals were generated along with an initial action plan.
 In the following months, a formalized committee, consisting of representatives from BGNM, the SFWCC, the SFAHBA, The Coalition, and the Santa Fe Community College (SFCC), continued to refine the WERS program.

 Measurable parameters were established as the foundation of WERS, along with a scoring scale of zero to 100 with zero being the most desirable.
 The decided focus was on water using elements that could be measured.
-Initially, indoor water use was considered that involved the main plumbing fixtures of toilets, showers, lavatories, kitchen sinks, clothes washers and “pipe priming”.
-Pipe priming is the amount of water that is typically wasted before usable hot water arrives at the furthest hot water using fixture.
-The calculation for pipe priming was based on the water wasted for conventional water heating systems.
+Initially, indoor water use was considered that involved the main plumbing fixtures of toilets, showers, lavatories, kitchen sinks, clothes washers and structural waste.
+Structural waste is the amount of water that is typically wasted before usable hot water arrives at the furthest hot water using fixture.
+The calculation for structural waste is based on the water wasted for conventional water heating systems.

 Much research was done to calculate the loading from the main plumbing fixtures, clothes washers and pipe priming and their eventual impact on the WERS.
-For the first pilot version, only the indoor water use was calculated empirically based on the estimated loading of the above items while taking into account their associated efficiencies.
-The current version includes the ability to account for outdoor water use which includes rainwater and greywater catchment calculations.
+The program calculates indoor water use empirically, based on the estimated loading of the above items while taking into account their associated efficiencies.
+WERS also includes the ability to account for outdoor water use, which includes rainwater and greywater catchment calculations.
 Depending on the verified filtration methods for rainwater and greywater, they can be used to offset indoor water use much like solar panels can be used to offset energy use in the HERS index.
 Additionally, any remaining unused rainwater or greywater can be credited to potential outdoor use.

-Another aspect of the WERS program includes the ability to require points for “Innovative Practices”.
+Another aspect of the WERS program includes the option to require points for “Innovative Practices”.
 BGNM and SFWCC have both created similar lists of items as an overlay that can be incorporated into a future version of the WERS calculation process.
-But, because these items are either not measurable or a method of empirical data collection has not been determined at the launch of the WERS pilot, they are not a part of the final score.
-It is envisioned that communities will select a minimum point threshold of Innovative Practices that need to be accomplished as part of the WERS program.
+But, because these items are either not measurable or a method of empirical data collection has not been determined yet, they are not a part of the final score.
+It is envisioned that communities could select a minimum point threshold of Innovative Practices that need to be accomplished as part of the WERS program.

 “The zero to 100 scale of the WERS program plays right into the competitive nature of builders and the marketplace,” says Kim Shanahan, Executive Officer of the SFAHBA.
 “Consumers can easily assess the most water efficient home.
 A performance-based metric always produces better results than a purely prescriptive standard.
 It drives innovation and best practices that are quickly adopted by others.”